 No fewer than five of their old boys were in action for England over the last fortnight, with former Heath Colts team-mates Joe Marler and Billy Twelvetrees leading the way into the senior set-up just seven years after helping Heath become the top Colts outfit in Sussex.

-Four more former Heath Colts also look to have a big futures.
-Quins flanker Luke Wallace has stepped up to the England Saxons; centre Jake Henry played for England Students in their 30-16 win over Portugal; 18-year-old back rower James Chisholm made his debut for England U20s on Friday night while his older brother, Ross, has been part of the Quins squad for two seasons, although he is currently on the sidelines with an ACL injury.
+Four more former Heath Colts also look to have a big future ahead of them.
+Harlequins flanker Luke Wallace has stepped up to the England Saxons under head coach Steve Bates; centre Jake Henry played for England Students in their 30-16 win over Portugal; 18-year-old back rower James Chisholm made his debut for England Under-20s on Friday night while his older brother, Ross, has been part of the Quins squad for two seasons, although he is currently on the sidelines while he recovers from a nasty ACL injury.
+There’s nothing nasty about this William Hill sign up offer code available now.

 A month ago Chisholm Jnr became the youngest-ever player to appear for Quins in the Premiership and is the latest to have graduated from the Heath set-up through the Quins junior system to the first-team.